 1. The Lion Rock Press

 Make it a Hong Kong Christmas with the adorable selection of cards, wrapping paper, gift tags, and tape available in The Lion Rock Press Holiday Collection.
 Aside from being insanely cute, these lovely products help raise money for Mother’s Choice, a local charity supporting children without families and pregnant teenagers in Hong Kong.
-Showing their appreciation for the importance of family, the company donates 100% of profits from the collection to the charity, and has raised over $200,000 in the last four years.
+Showing their appreciation for the importance of family, the company donates 100 percent of profits from the collection to the charity, and has raised over $250,000 in the last five years.
 Why not help them bump up that figure and send a little love this Christmas.

 The Lion Rock Press, click here for store locations

 Cards: $30 each or $100 for a pack of 10

 Wrapping paper: $20 per piece or $150 for a bundle of 10